AI and the Future of Email

 The shift is from ‘build campaigns’ to ‘approve recommendations.’

-The key distinction is this: AI handles optimisation (what content, when to send, who to target), while humans handle strategy (why we’re sending, brand voice guardrails, ethical boundaries, overall programme direction).
+The key distinction across all of this remains: AI handles optimisation (what content, when to send, who to target), while humans handle strategy (why we’re sending, brand voice guardrails, ethical boundaries, overall programme direction).
 This division of labour plays to each side’s strengths.
 AI is better at processing data and finding patterns.
 Humans are better at judgment, creativity, and understanding context.

 Practical AI Integration Today